quarterstar/nixtra/README.md

 ## ♦️ Profiles

 Nixtra is a single-user NixOS configuration, but the user may have multiple profiles.
+It follows the philosophy of "one system, many configurations."
 Profiles dictate what software shall be installed on your system, as well as how they shall be configured.
 For instance, you can have a personal profile, a work profile and a gaming profile each equipped with different or shared pieces of software.

 Nixtra provides the following default profiles: